 OPG will continue to meet Canada's international obligations under the Treaty on the Non-Proliferation of Nuclear Weapons.

-Should you require any further information, please contact Ms. Aditi Bhardwaj, Senior Manager, Darlington Regulatory Affairs, at 289-387-2110.
+Should you require further information or have any questions regarding this submission, please contact Ms. Liliana Moraru, Senior Manager, Darlington Regulatory Affairs, at (905) 260-4089 or by email at liliana.moraru@opg.com.

 Sincerely,